barmassimo/MIDI-Round-Robin/README.md

 You can mix 1, 2 and 3 (some settings passed by argument, some in MidiRR.settings.json and the rest entered in interactive mode).

 ## Limitations
-Only note on/off MIDI messages are currently handled - I'm working on this.
+Only note on/off, pitch bend and control change MIDI messages are currently handled.

 MidiRoundRobin can be used together with a DAW (e.g. Ableton Live), but the choosen in and out MIDI ports will _NOT_ be available to the DAW.

 ## Todo
 - ~~Handle configuration files.~~
-- Handle control change / program change / pitch bend / aftertouch messages
+- Handle ~~control change~~ / ~~pitch bend~~ / program change / aftertouch messages
-- Investigate Linux timing issues
+- (!)
+Investigate Linux timing issues

 ## Environment
 * .NET Core 3